Web Key IT’s 16 Steps

 Who does it effect?

 Moving content can cause symptoms in users with epilepsy.
 It can also be a severe distraction for some people.
-Certain groups, particularly those with attention deficit disorders or user with dyslexia may find it difficult to concentrate on other parts of the Web page with blinking or moving content.
+Certain groups, particularly those with attention deficit disorders or users with dyslexia may find it difficult to concentrate on other parts of the Web page with blinking or moving content.

 Testing